jet/equinox/README.md

 3. make and stand up sample app with EventStore wiring

     ```powershell
-    dotnet new equinoxweb -t -e # -t for todos, -e for eventstore
+    dotnet new eqxweb -t -e # -t for todos, -e for eventstore
     dotnet run -p Web
     ```